Guidelines For Walk Leaders

 5. Details of the walk (and photographs) can be advertised on the Club's Google Group.

-6. On the day before the walk email email@example.com with the names of the people on your walk.
+6. On the day before the walk email firstname.lastname@example.org with the names of the people on your walk.
 If the walk is delayed, the committee is then able to answer enquiries.
 Make sure a contact person is aware of the route you are taking and the expected return time.
+An updated email is required to late returns if there are any changes to participants or if the activity is cancelled.

 7. The leader should ensure that someone in the group has a map, compass, mobile phone, GPS and PLB.
 The PLB and walk details can be registered on the Australian Marine Safety Authority website.
 Leaders are encouraged to learn how to do this.